Unturned3/Microdot/readme.md

 The Microdot Linux project will guide you through the process of creating a miniature but fully functional Linux system from the ground up, with special emphasis on toolchain creation and kernel configuration.
-By default, Microdot Linux only contains a minimum environment (kernel, busybox, and musl-libc), however other programs can easily be added by compiling them from source, or by downloading them through an experimental package manager.
+The root file system (kernel + busybox + musl-libc) takes up only 1.5MB of space inside a compressed tarball, and it is bootable using Quick Emulator.
+You can tune the kernel to support more hardware and extend the functionality of the base system.

+More software can be added to Microdot by compiling them from source.
+An experimental package manager named `Tiny Package Manager` is currently being developed.
+For more information, visit the [tpkg](https://www.google.com) github repo.

 # Getting Started